 Excitable, tomboyish, and optimistic, Emma is a 'class clown' who grew up in Bedford, New Hampshire, and is a New England girl at heart.
 She has one little sister, two supportive parents, and two equally supportive labradoodles.
 As a kid, Emma loved to perform so much that one time she sang 'The Sun'll Come out Tomorrow' at a wedding between two fourth graders, which she was also officiating.
 (Let the record show, they had NOT asked her to sing, and she severely annoyed the bride.)

 Many years later, Emma graduated from Shenandoah Conservatory with her BFA in Musical Theatre.
-Immediately after graduating, Emma toured the country in the ensemble of the 2nd National Tour of 'Something Rotten'.
-She has also been honing her act as a standup comic along the way: she's been seen at venues in Reno Nevada, Knoxville TN, Sioux Falls SD and Springfield Missouri.
+Immediately after graduating, Emma toured the country and South Korea in the ensemble of the 2nd National Tour of 'Something Rotten', all while honing her standup act.
+This first tour launched a series of other gigs, both touring and regionally, where she has made lifelong friends.

 Although she is 5' 1", Emma is a determined hard worker, and a passionate feminist.
 She abides by a motto of 'positive leadership' when she's at the wheel.
 She's a breakfast loving and dessert eating 'Leslie Knope' in training, color coded binders and all.

 While on the road with the "Something Rotten!" national tour, Emma was writing, shaping and performing standup comedy routines in cities all over the U.S. She's played clubs in Reno, Knoxville TN, South Dakota, and more.
 Her jokes range from the personal to the political, from realistic to absurd, and she hopes to continue touring her material as she travels around the country.
 She's a pint sized comic with a sailor's mouth, and soon you can find her at open mics all over NYC, trying to climb her way up the comedy ladder.